Professor Andersen: Another Scam in the Long List of Binary Options

-Pros: I could not see any pros for this system.
+The Good: I could not see any pros for this system.

-Cons: It's not a genuine system; it uses paid actors for testimonials; it cannot provide valid, real proof of earnings.
+The Bad: It's not a genuine system; it uses paid actors for testimonials; it cannot provide valid, real proof of earnings.
 All in all it's a scam.

-Our Recommendation: This so called "system" only offers a high risk, no guarantee of making money online: Binary Options.
+The Bottom Line: This so called "system" only offers a high risk, no guarantee of making money online: Binary Options.
 If you want a way to build a real business, read my top recommendation.